Photo taken at The Columbia Club

 Unplugged Wedding Ceremony Option 2

-Ladies and Gentlemen, Welcome to Name and Name's Wedding!
+Ladies and gentlemen, friends and family, welcome to Name and Name's Wedding!
 I ask that you silence your phones and refrain from taking pictures during the wedding.
 There are professional photographers here to catch all the important moments.
-They will be happy to share those pictures with you when they are done.
-Thank you!
-Let’s begin.
+They will happily share those pictures with you when they are done.
+Thank you very much, and let us begin…

 ** Formal Wedding Ceremony Guide ** Formal Wedding Ceremony Scripts ** Elopement Ceremony Guide ** Elopement Ceremony Scripts ** Parts of a Wedding Ceremony ** Vow Writing Guide ** Unplugged Ceremony ** Opening Prayers ** Welcoming ** Moment of Silence ** Declaration of Support ** About Love and Marriage ** Non-Religious Readings ** Christian Readings ** Secular I-do's! ** Christian I-do-s! ** Ring Meaning ** Ring Blessings ** Secular Ring Exchanges ** Christian Ring Exchanges ** Unity Ceremonies ** Secular Blessings ** Christian Blessings ** The-pronouncement-Secular ** The Pronouncement - Christian **